 \subsection{Model Checking and nuXmv}

-Model checking \cite{hasan2015formal} is primarily used as a verification technique for reactive systems by translating them into a corresponding state-space model and temporal properties.
-Although it provides automatic and exhaustive verification but \textit{in complex systems the state-space grows exponentially,} which makes it computationally impossible to explore the entire state-space with limited resources.
+Model-checking \cite{hasan2015formal} is primarily used as a verification technique for reactive systems by translating them into a corresponding state-space model and temporal properties.
+However, it provides an automatic and exhaustive verification but\textit{in complex systems, the state-space grows exponentially,} which makes it computationally impossible to explore the entire state-space with limited resources.
 This problem, termed as \textbf{state-space explosion}, is usually resolved by using efficient algorithms and bounded model checking (BMC) \cite{hasan2015formal}.
-In this paper, we use an open-source symbolic model checker, nuXmv \cite{nuxmv2014}, supports rational number analysis and property language specification using computation tree and linear temporal logic, to facilitate the modeling and verification of designs that exhibit continuous behaviors.
+In this paper, we use an open-source symbolic model checker, nuXmv \cite{nuxmv2014}, which supports rational number analysis and property language specification using computation tree and linear temporal logic to facilitate the modeling and verification of designs that exhibit continuous behaviors.